niallam22/llm-twin/tasks.md

 AC: The directory src/cdc_listener/ and file listener.py exist.

-[x] Task 3.2.2: In listener.py, implement async code to establish a connection to the Supabase Postgres DB using asyncpg and the SUPABASE_DB_URL from core.config.
+[x] Task 3.2.2: In listener.py, implement async code to establish a connection to the Supabase Postgres DB using asyncpg and the SUPABASE_DB_URL from src.core.config.

 AC: The listener script can successfully connect to the Supabase database asynchronously.